6.5x55mm (6.5 Swedish)

 Law Enforcement Applications

-Note: Once again I have chosen the Sierra Game King bullet, this time loaded by PMC.
-It’s a 140gr version this time.
-This should be another outstanding round for the 6.5x55mm.
-I also chose the Federal Premium 140gr Trophy Bonded Bear Claw, this should prove to be a more then adequit glass busting round.
+Note: What I have choosen here was one of the lighter Lapua loads.
+It uses a 108gr scenar bullet travel at a high 2950 fps.
+This lighter bullet should not penetrate as much and will have very little drop and get on target very quick for LE applications.
+I would also look at the 123 load as well, both would work well.
+Federal also makes a Premium 140gr Trophy Bonded Bear Claw load for 6.5x55 and this should prove to be excellent for a glass busting round.
 (FBI tests show the TB Bear Claw to be the best at staying together after passing through glass, but of course, your own tests should be conducted to verify any results and so your team knows what to expect in all situations)

 Bullet Drop (Inches)